By Todd Williams | opinion

 And, more importantly, providing the next generation.
 One reason why Belgium look set to remain a global force for a long time yet.

-Todd’s column first appeared in our relaunched print newspaper last month.
+Todd’s column first appeared in our relaunched print newspaper in March.
 Less online.
 More in print.

 Our concept was first conceived thanks to several meetings and plenty of laughs with respected journalist Graham Wilson, who sadly passed away before the first issue was published.